jonathan-vella/secure-networking-hackathon/challenges/Challenge-02.md

 CMC has gone viral and has experienced unprecedented growth and the networking team has identified sporadic timeouts in outbound connections.
 In this challenge, you will also need to increase scalability of outbound connections to prevent application timeouts.

-At this point the application is not a critical asset for CMC, implementing network security is not a requirement to fulfill this challenge.
+At this point the application is not a critical asset for CMC and implementing network security is not a requirement to fulfill this challenge.

 Work with your team to plan and deploy a solution.